 - Member contribution the member is eligible to contribute at the rate of 5% or 7% or 10% or 15% of basic salary.
-Any changes of the contribution rate will be in accordance with the condition and method defined by the employer committee of the fund. - Employer contribution The employer contributes in compliance with the condition of the fund article but not exceeding 10% of basic salary.
+Any change of the contribution rate will be in accordance with the condition and method defined by the employer committee of the fund. - Employer contribution The employer contributes in compliance with the condition of the fund article but not exceeding 10% of basic salary.

-In 2021, CNS paid management's provident fund contributions in total amount of Baht 3.76 million.
+In Year 2022, the Company paid management's provident fund contributions in total amount of Baht 2.74 million.

-Related Party Transactions
+Related Parties Transactions

-During the year 2021, the Company had significant business transactions with the following related parties.
+During the year 2022, the Company had significant business transactions with the following related parties.

-Related parties Relationship Nomura Holdings, Inc. Ultimate parent company Nomura Asia Investment (Singapore) Pte.Ltd.
-Parent company Nomura Singapore Limited Having common major shareholders Nomura Securities Co., Ltd. Having common major shareholders Nomura International (Hong Kong) Limited Having common major shareholders Nomura International Plc.
-Having common major shareholders Instinet Pacific Limited Having common major shareholders United Information Highway Co., Ltd. Having common director in Y2020
+Related parties Relationship Nomura Holdings, Inc. Ultimate parent company Nomura Singapore Limited Having common major shareholders Nomura Securities Co., Ltd. Having common major shareholders Nomura International (Hong Kong) Limited Having common major shareholders Nomura International Plc.
+Having common major shareholders Instinet Pacific Limited Having common major shareholders